strykes/Docs/source/index.md

 # Compiling Source

-While we recommend using one of the [official release builds](http://forum.rustoxide.com/download/), you can compile your own builds if you'd like.
+While you don't need to compile your own Oxide builds, you can!
+We recommend using one of the [official release builds](http://forum.rustoxide.com/download/) though.

- 1. Clone the git repository locally using `git clone https://github.com/OxideMod/Oxide.git`
+ 1. Clone the git repository locally.
- 2. Open the solution in Visual Studio (2013 is recommended, but it should work with other versions).
+ 2. Open the solution in Visual Studio (2013 is recommended, but it should work on earlier versions).
- 3. Build the project using the solution.
+ 3. Compile the project.
 If you get errors, it probably means you're missing .NET framework.

 <aside class="warning">Keep in mind that only official builds are supported by the Oxide team and community.</aside>